ePages-de/epages-docs/soap/api-call-limit.md

 title: API call limit
 ---

+The API call limit is closely tied to the shop type.
+The enterprise customer decides on the frequency that the API can be called and sets this in the business administration respectively.
-Requests to the API are limited to 6000 calls per day.
-The limit applies to the resources *categories*, *customers*, *orders* and *products*.
-Calls to all other resources are unlimited.
-Once the limit is exceeded, the request will be rejected.
+The limit can be applied to the resources *categories*, *customers*, *orders* and *products*.

+To maintain optimum performance and ensure that the ePages SOAP API is available to all ePages customers, ePages balances the transaction loads by...